 Korea has taken initiatives in setting the global agenda, such as by chairing the annual OECD Ministerial Council Meeting (MCM) in 2009 and being the driver behind the OECD Green Growth Declaration, adopted that year.
 In 2010, Korea joined the Development Assistance Committee (DAC) and officially became the first country to transform from an aid recipient to a donor country.
 Since then, Korea’s official development assistance (ODA) has grown faster than any OECD country in its effort to catch up with the more established donors.

 Over the past two decades, Korea has enjoyed various achievements within the OECD.
-Per capita GDP adjusted for purchasing power parity has more than doubled from US$14,428 to $34,502, and the trade volume has risen more than fourfold from $0.3 billion to $1.4 trillion, evincing our greater participation in global value chains.
+Per capita GDP adjusted for purchasing power parity has more than doubled from US$14,428 to $34,502, and the trade volume has risen more than fourfold from $0.3 trillion to $1.4 trillion, evincing our greater participation in global value chains.
 The country has recorded outstanding performances in economic growth, employment, Internet penetration, R&D investment, and education.
 Indeed, Korea is among the leaders in international rankings of school competence among 15-year-olds, as measured under the OECD’s PISA surveys, to name but a few benchmarks.

 Since the global financial crisis in 2008, however, Korea, like many other countries, has faced slower growth, higher unemployment, a slowdown in productivity and a rise in inequality.
 Indeed, one can say that in becoming an adult, Korea has experienced growing pains, while undergoing various difficulties and structural problems.
 Indicators show that Korea still faces many challenges that need our attention, including relatively long working hours compared with other countries, not to mention high suicide and road-fatality rates, and a persistent gender gap.